-Note: If precertification was not obtained prior to admission, inpatient benefits (such as room and board) are not available for inpatient care at a residential treatment center, or, when Medicare Part A is not the primary payor, at a skilled nursing facility.
+Note: If precertification was not obtained prior to admission, inpatient benefits (such as room and board) are not available for inpatient care at a residential treatment center.
 We will pay only for covered medical services and supplies that are otherwise payable on an outpatient basis.